bjornregnell/hi/README.md

 1. Install F-Droid from here: https://f-droid.org/
   (you need to allow your browser to install unknown apps)

-2. Search for in F-droid for "Termux Terminal emulator with packages" and install it by pressing the down-arrow in F-Droid (you need to allow F-droid to install unknown apps)
+2. Search from inside F-droid for "Termux Terminal emulator with packages" and install it by pressing the down-arrow in F-Droid
+  (you need to allow F-droid to install unknown apps)

 3. Open Termux and type this by the `$` prompt: